Replanting Limu: A Civic Ritual To Save The Species — And Ourselves

 Using seed stock, they grow the limu in tumble culture, with ocean water and an air bubbler, ensuring that the whole plant gets enough sunshine and never falls into a nutrient dead zone.
 Many of their methods are inspired by the work of those who came before them, particularly Wally Ito and Pam Fujii, pioneering limu planters at ʻEwa Beach.

-It was limu grown with this technique that I helped to braid.
+It was limu grown with this technique that I helped braid.
 After about an hour or so, most of us had our lei.
 We then walked down to the beach, found a stone about the size of a grapefruit, and waded into the water.

 With about 5 feet of ocean around us, we dove to the floor and placed our lei in the sand.
 The stone would hold it fast from the currents.
 With the work now done, everyone seemed to loosen.
-They splashed around, made jokes, and eventually swam back to shore for potluck and walaʻau.
+They splashed around, made jokes and eventually swam back to shore for potluck and walaʻau.

 The big question — the question Rogerson gets asked relentlessly — is does it work?